dustinpfister/blog_posts/_posts/threejs-vector3-apply-axis-angle.md

 ### 1.1 - Read up more on the Vector3 class in general

 In this post the focal point is just one little method in the Vector3 class prototype, there are many others that you should become familiar with at one point or another.
 There are also some basic things you should be aware of at this point such as the fact that the position property of the Object3d class is an instance of the Vector3 class, and that the object3d class is a base class for a whole lot of object in threejs such as Mesh objects, and Cameras.
+So it would make sense to read up more on the [Vector3 class](/2018/04/15/threejs-vector3/) in general, and not just stop with this post when doing so of course.

 ### 1.2 - There is also the Euler class